spejohn/Bindra_Lab_CRISPR_analysis/README.md

 - **NEW: Snakemake workflow management for reproducible analyses**
 - **NEW: Cross-platform compatibility (Windows, macOS, Linux)**
 - **NEW: Enhanced Docker volume handling and path resolution**
+- **NEW: Improved parallel processing for both sample counting and contrast analysis**
+- **NEW: Code cleanup with backward compatibility for legacy function names**

 ## Directory Structure